theappbusiness/accessibility-guidelines/README.md

 * [Heading and labels](): Provide headings and form labels that help people find content and complete tasks.

-* [Focus order](): Make sure that elements receive focus in an order that makes sense when people use a keyboard or a screen reader.
+* [Focus order](): Make sure that interactive controls receive focus in an order that makes sense, when users navigate through them with their keyboard.

 * [Focus visible](): Make sure that keyboard-only users can clearly see which interactive control is focused when they tab through them.